mgoold/linear_algebra_notes/linear_algebra_content3.md

 **Notes on this explanation.**

-What the Jacobian actually is, for a given point or vector of input values, is a grid of the changes to the output of each function that is effected by a tiny change with respect to each input variable (that is df1/dx1, df1/dxy, etc).
-It is in this sense that the grid represents a "slope", although for a large grid of functions and dimensions the idea of a slope would quickly become obsure.
+What the Jacobian actually is, for a given point or vector of input values, is a grid of the changes to the output of each function that is effected by a tiny change with respect to each input variable (that is df1/dx1, df1/dx2, etc).
+It is in this sense that the grid represents a "slope", although for a large grid of functions and dimensions the notion of a slope would quickly become obsure.

+* The map of changes across a single row of the Jacobian contains a single function's change  with respect to a change in each of its successive variables.
+This makes straightforward, by-definition sense.
+* On the other hand, I got stuck on **why** it should be that the first number in $J_11$ should correspond to change in x for a change in x, $J_21$ must correspond to change in y for a change in x, and so on.
+What was the source of logical necessity that drives this ordering and makes it reliable?
+ * The answer is one of those things that are so basic that people smarter than me don't even mention it, and assume that you'll understand the implicit step.
+Consider this input-to-output example:

+  $$f\left(x,y\right\text{ = }\left(f_1\left(x,y\right),f_2\left(x,y\right)\right)\text{ = }\left(x^2\text{ - }y^2,3xy\right)$$

+  In this example, we would understand by convention that the input x maps to the output of f1, and y maps to the output of f2.
+That is, f1 is what x becomes, and f2 is what y becomes.
+Extending this custom to the conventions of linear algebra, when calculate a Jacobian (and I assume, do other similar operations), the output functions are translated from the above left-to-right presentation to a top-to-bottom ordered column, to facilitate creating the partial derivatives matrix.
+This custom is the only reason why we can rely on $J_11$ to apply to change in x w.r.t. x, $J_21$ to apply to change in y w.r.t. x, etc.

 #### Jacobian Matrices: Connection to Other Concepts